 All the best cookware reviews will tell you that performance and design are what matters the most.

-I look for cookware with a solid base.
-Too thin of a base and I know I’ll risk having food burn and the pan warp.
-A flat base or a slightly concave one (like the bottom of a wine bottle) that will flatten on heating works best.
+I prefer to cook with a solid based pan.
+Too thin and you risk burning the food and warping the pan.
+A flat base or a slightly concave one (like the bottom of a wine bottle) will flatten on heating and works best.
 Whereas, a curved base — one that’s bulging out — will have a hot spot — not ideal!

-For fast and even heating performance, choose a base with a core that conducts heat well.
-This is why 3-ply or 5-ply stainless steel (like Made-In) have an inner conductive core, usually of aluminum, sometimes copper.
+For fast and even heating performance, choose a base with an core of aluminum, and sometimes copper.
+For example, a 3-ply or the 5-ply stainless steel of Made-In have inner conductive cores.

 Made In Cookware

 For slow cooking, you’re best with a pot that’s solid and holds the heat.
-Enameled cast iron and pure ceramic like Xtrema’s products are good options.
+Enameled cast iron and pure ceramic like Xtrema’s products are good options — for example, their Versa Pot set.

 Ergonomic handles, that you can comfortably grip, reduce the risk of injury, for example, when taking the cookware from the oven or cooktop to the counter or sink.